 - Consignee’s name and address

-- Total value of the shipped cargo in monetary terms
+- Total monetary value of the shipped cargo

 - Detailed information about the mode of transportation